Endpoint Services, Workspace ONE, macOS Single Sign-On (SSO) Extension Profile

 Apple's Kerberos single sign-on (SSO) extension for macOS allows users to seamlessly connect and authenticate to the campus Active Directory, without the need for binding to the domain.
 Devices must be managed with an MDM solution, such as Workspace ONE, in order to install the SSO extension configuration.

-The SSO extension requires macOS 10.15 (Catalina) or greater.
+The SSO extension requires macOS 10.15 (Catalina) or 11 (Big Sur), though currently does not work properly on macOS 12 (Monterey).
 It replaces Apple Enterprise Connect, which is not supported beyond macOS 11 (Big Sur).
 You should uninstall Enterprise Connect from your Macs before utilizing the extension.

 The SSO extension is essentially a Kerberos agent with a GUI interface.
 Once a user has signed in, the extension reestablishes a connection with Active Directory and the single sign-on trust upon each (re)connection to a campus network (VPN included).